 Aladdin is a Middle-Eastern folk tale about a boy who went from rags to riches with the help of a genie.
 The western world embraced this tale, and is one of the more well-known stories from the Arabic world.
 In 1992, Disney released their animated film version, bringing Aladdin to a “whole new world”…er…I mean generation.
 Its popularity, due to a great soundtrack and an award winning performance by Robin Williams, saw a video game released a year after the films hit the cinemas.

-In this side-scrolling platform game you play as the hero Aladdin and the game closely follows the storyline of the Disney film.
 Whilst traversing the levels you are able to jump, crouch, and climb ropes.
 To defeat enemies, you have the choice of a scimitar with which to slash your opponent or you can collect apples to use as projectiles.
 If you collect tokens of the Genie’s head or Abu’s head, you will gain access to bonus stages to gain extra lives and such.

 The difficulty of the levels increase as the game progresses.
 One level which sees our hero trying to escape the Cave of Wonders is particularly hard and had me swearing many times at the TV and/or controller pad.